Tell me about yourself? And what made you want to be a writer?

 So tell me about what you’ve written, and has it been published?

 My debut book was Unbroken Circles for Schools: Restoring Schools one Conflict at a Time.
-Later, my companion book, Unbroken Circles for Schools: Practice Scenarios came out.
+Later, my companion book, Unbroken Circles for Schools: Training Scenarios came out.
 In 2018, I separated from the publisher of these two books.
 Presently, I am with Heritage House Books, LLC.